We live in a cynical age, though just how cynical is impossible for me to tell since I’ve only lived, at least consciously, in this age.

 I dislike even more the fact that the Escape key command does not work (function) with my e-mail software.
 Surely the Ancients did not suffer this fate.
 Their instinct for escape was not subject to being filtered.
 It waxed poetic!

 Horace, who was also known as Quintus Horatius Flaccus, was the top dog among lyric poets in ancient Rome.
 He reigned during the reign of Augustus Caesar, who was also known as Octavius.
-One gets the feeling that to be magnificent in Ancient times, two names were necessary.
+One gets the feeling that to be magnificent in Ancient times, three names were necessary.

 In point of fact, or of many facts, Dear Classics Scholar-Daughter has provided me with the following information on Roman names.
 To digress a bit (but for a major matter), I reprint this note with her permission: